vbfox/blog/_drafts/fable-react-2-optimizing-react.md

 date: 2018-02-06
 ---

-TODO:

-* Tweaking Should component update
-* Concatenation in React vs sprintf
-* Test samples
-* Functional components in other modules

 To optimize React we'll need to dig into how it works and I'll show a series of specific optimizations to use.